kinghos/UniNotes/Part IA/Digital Electronics/Lecture 7.md

 D cannot change in a time shorter than $t_{hold}$.
 Therefore $$ (t_{pc}+t_{pd})min \geq t_{hold}
 $$
 A reliable FF must have a minimum hold time less than the minimum propagation delay time, as you would expect 2 FFs directed cascaded without any combinational logic between them to have no timing issues.
-Often FFs are designed with $t_{hold}=0$
+Often FFs are designed with $t_{hold}=0$, satisfying this condition.

+Clock skew is the problem of clock edges reaching each FF at different times, owing to different wire lengths and other small delays.
+Clock stew reduces propagation delay (bad), but increases hold time (good).